BestTimesToVisit.com Logo

 attraction

-Step back in time at the ancient ruins of Tiwanaku, a UNESCO World Heritage site and the ceremonial center of a powerful pre-Inca civilization.
-Marvel at the intricate stonework and monolithic sculptures that hint at a sophisticated and mysterious past.
+Step back in time at the ancient ruins of Tiwanaku, a UNESCO World Heritage site and the ceremonial and political center of the Tiwanaku culture.
+Marvel at the sophisticated stonework, enigmatic monoliths, and the advanced understanding of astronomy and engineering displayed by this civilization.

 Planning your Bolivia adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.